MichaelSchwar3/logmyjog/README.md

 ![alt text]("https://giphy.com/gifs/7NG9lEs9UXxKGEvYTM")

-The routes stored into the database by encoding the Polyline created by the API and storing as a string inside the database.
+The routes are stored into the database by encoding the Polyline created by the API and storing as a string inside the database.
 The string can then be decoded in the future when the route needs to be referenced again.
 They are associated with the Jogger who created the route using `runner_id` as the foreign key.
 Additionally, info is extracted and saved using Google's API Methods

 ```
 let encodeString = google.maps.geometry.encoding.encodePath(path);